audiojs/audio/README.md

 # Audio [![Travis][travis-icon]][travis] [![Gitter][gitter-icon]][gitter]
 > Audio in JavaScript.

 An object that enables you to store, read, and write [PCM audio][pcm] data more easily.
-You can use [other algorithmic functions][npm-audiojs] for any type of audio manipulation, such as compression or conversion to and from different audio formats.
-This object works as the building block for audio in JavaScript, where [Audio.js][audiojs] is a suite of common audio utilities based on top of it.
+You can use [algorithmic functions][npm-audiojs] for any type of audio manipulation, such as compression or conversion to and from different audio formats.
+This object works as the building block for audio in JavaScript, and [Audio.js][audiojs] is a suite of common audio utilities based on top of it.

 ```javascript
 var test = new Audio({